MChatzakis/DaiSy/README.md

 # diNo Library

-diNo is a library for approximate nearest neighbor search with support for modern C++ and Python bindings.
+diNoSimilaritySearch is a library for approximate nearest neighbor search with support for modern C++ and Python bindings.
 It includes benchmarking tools, GoogleTest integration, and support for comparison with FAISS.

 ## Requirements